ericpante/bioinfo/2_solutions.md

 ## Exercise 3

 We created three scripts, which will work in concert. `parsing_fastqc.sh` parses the output of fastqc into a tabular format and returns it in standard output. `run_fastq.sh` launches fastqc, unzips the output and calls `parsing_fastqc.sh` that performs the parsing.
 The `batch_fastqc.sh`script is a module to use `run_fastq.sh` in batch mode, ie to parse multiple fastq files from a folder.
 All three scripts are in the `bioinfo/ folder.

+## Exercise 4

+Parsing a vcf file and keep variants according to the number of alleles (a) within individuals, (b) among individuals: [here is a solution](https://github.com/ericpante/bioinfo/blob/main/3_RADseq_exercises.md) proposed by Rachel and Manon from Bioinformatics2023.

+## Exercise 5

+[Here is a solution](https://github.com/ericpante/bioinfo/blob/main/5_solution_ex5.md) proposed by Rachel and Manon from Bioinformatics2023.